AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-mlflow-data-pipelines.md

 **The model is not broken.** Reverting the session window computation restores the feature to expected distribution, and model performance recovers.
 A full model retrain was not necessary.

-This scenario—data pipeline bug causing model degradation that looks like model drift—is common enough that teams without integrated observability routinely retrain models unnecessarily.
+This scenario, data pipeline bug causing model degradation that looks like model drift, is common enough that teams without integrated observability routinely retrain models unnecessarily.
 The retrain is expensive (compute cost, team time, validation process) and doesn't fix the underlying data pipeline issue.

 ```python
 # Example: correlate data quality alerts with model metrics